neetche/SWIFFT/README.md

 The implementation is optimized for the computers of that time, Intel 32-bit CPUs with SSE instruction set.
 The code should compile and run on recent Intel CPUs, and still achieve reasonably good speed, but it does not take advantage of the more recent 64-bit architecture and AVX/AVX2 instruction set.

+// Modular math runs @same cockspeed as CPU. f32 could be fatter @xpense of shorter actual number(dunno bout parm depce on f32 arrays vs i32 ones).

 Code is provided primarily for reproducibility and testing purposes, and it is not meant to be a ready-to-use solution for any application.
 In particular, it only implements the core